revmischa/test-bot/README.md

 This is a bot that can be configured to watch for new commits to a repo, run unit tests for each commit, and notify developers of failed tests.
+It also can notify you of new commits in an IRC channel.

-Currently it only supports github repos.
+Currently it supports GitHub and Kiln repos and.
 You must create a post_receive hook and point it at your bot.
-This will be automated via the GitHub API.

 At present it only supports notifications via IRC.
 Plans are to include email and web page outputs as well.